-The Compost working group makes sure we are well stocked.
 Members help manage the bins and maintain our worm farms with regular feeding and care.

 We produce compost using the hot composting approach, setting up a new batch at most monthly working bees.
 Hot compost breaks down much faster than regular compost in closed bins through aerobic decomposition (meaning it breaks down the waste using oxygen).

 We have two wire bins in which we layer sawdust, ribboned newspaper, browned dry leaves and straw – this is the carbon component.
 The nitrogen component is the green waste from the community garden and the compost from the bins.
 We also add plenty of water, which helps the bacteria work efficiently.